OutpostRyan/legalmattic/Terms of Service/WordPress.com/EN-Terms-of-Service.md

 * Will not involve reverse engineering, decompiling, disassembling, deciphering, or otherwise attempting to derive the source code for the Services or any related technology that is not open source;
 * Will not involve renting, leasing, loaning, selling, or reselling the Services or related data without our consent;
 * Will not involve pornography (Outpost does not have the financial/legal capacity at this time to handle the record-keeping requirements needed);
-* Won't be used to threaten violence against individuals or groups;
+* Will not be used to threaten violence against individuals or groups;
-* Won't be used to glorify violence;
+* Will not be used to glorify violence;
-* Won't involve child sexual exploitation (if you try this, we'll do all we can to get you prosecuted);
+* WWill not involve child sexual exploitation (if you try this, we'll do all we can to get you prosecuted);
-* Won't be used to threaten, harass, denigrate or encourage violence against people on the basis of ethnicity, gender, gender identity, age, disability, disease, race, caste or national origin;
+* Will not be used to threaten, harass, denigrate or encourage violence against people on the basis of ethnicity, gender, gender identity, age, disability, disease, race, caste or national origin;
-* Won't be used to promote or encourage suicide or self-harm, inluding bulimia and anorexia; and
+* Will not be used to promote or encourage suicide or self-harm, inluding bulimia and anorexia; and
-* Won't be used to post gory media that lack news value - and won't put those in header images when they do have news value.
+* Will not be used to post gory media that lack news value - and won't put those in header images when they do have news value.